We’re all familiar with the phrase: under promise over deliver. But how many of us are able to effectively put it into practice?

 1. Firstly, we were promised by a supplier that they would have something finalised by Friday.
 And indeed it came true.
 The work was completed by Friday, precisely as specified.

 2. The second example comes from Amazon.
-Some items I recently purchased were promised by a certain date but in fact both arrived two days early.
+Some items I purchased were promised by a certain date but in fact both arrived two days early.
 Some of course might argue that this is just as bad as promising one date and then delivering it two days late, but I beg to differ.

 There is definitely a small amount of pleasure to be derived from getting something either precisely on time or earlier than expected.